JKC-Codes/eleventy-plugin-time-to-read/README.md

 The exact output depends on the *language* and *type* options.

 ### Type

 - Default: 'unit'
 - Accepts: 'unit' or 'conjunction'

-Whether to style as a list of units or a generic list, for example:
+The type of connection between list items, for example:

 - unit = 3 minutes, 10 seconds
 - conjunction = 3 minutes and 10 seconds